Piosec/Golconda/README.md

 ## Top ports

-This option is based on the nmap-service file from: https://github.com/nmap/nmap
+This option is based on the nmap-services file from: https://github.com/nmap/nmap

 ```bash
 golconda client -t 10.10.10.9 --top-ports 100